Google Translate Disclaimer

 Anyone six months of age and older who is eligible should receive a vaccine to protect against COVID-19.
 If you have concerns, discuss them with your healthcare provider.

 What does it mean that a vaccine is "95% effective"?

 Vaccine efficacy means how well the vaccine works or its ability to prevent the illness during clinical trials.
 Vaccine efficacy of 95% indicates a 95% reduction in disease occurrence among the vaccinated group.

 Can I still get COVID-19 after vaccination?

-COVID-19 vaccines approved for use in Canada are safe and effective.
-A small percentage of people who are fully vaccinated against COVID-19 may still develop COVID-19 when exposed to the virus.
-The effectiveness of the available vaccines increases with two doses.
+COVID-19 vaccines approved for use in Canada are safe and effective and will prevent the most serious health outcomes for the majority of residents but vaccination will not stop 100 per cent of transmission.
+A percentage of people who are fully vaccinated against COVID-19 may still develop COVID-19 when exposed to the virus.
+The effectiveness of the available vaccines increases with two doses and any booster doses.
 It also takes a few weeks for the body to build antibodies in response to the vaccine.
 Information Sheets for each type of COVID-19 vaccine are available.

 After getting a COVID-19 vaccine, will I test positive for COVID-19 on a PCR (molecular) or rapid antigen test?

 None of the authorized and recommended COVID-19 vaccines cause you to test positive on a lab-based PCR test or a rapid antigen test, which are used to see if you have a current infection.
 If your body develops an immune response to vaccination, which is the goal, you may test positive on some antibody tests.
 Antibody (or serology) tests indicate you have developed antibodies in your blood, either from a previous infection, or from immunization.
 Antibody tests are not used to diagnose a current infection with the virus that causes COVID-19.

 Are there any groups who cannot tolerate/receive the vaccine at all?